CheAle14/mlapibot/README.md

 - `trigger.png`, which will be another copy of the input image with every word that caused a scam to be detected bordered in red.

 These paths can be changed with the `--seen` and `--trigger` commands respectively.

+To debug a particular analyzer (entry in the `scams.json` as described below), pass its name via `--analyzer`.

+To print out the rendered markdown-formatted response, pass the `-m` or `--markdown` flag.

 #### Reddit bot